CVMA Political Action Committee (CVMA-PAC)

 A financially strong PAC is a critical component to maintaining a strong and healthy profession.
 Any individual can contribute to the PAC.
 The PAC exists solely because of member donations.
 No contribution level is too small, and any financial annual commitment is appreciated.
 Contributors are featured in the California Veterinarian magazine.

 All of the California medical professions have PAC committees, as our highly technical fields collectively understand the importance of getting to know legislators better.
 Each one of us has a very valuable role to play in the political process in Sacramento.

 CVMA-PAC contributions are not tax deductible as charitable contributions for state or federal income tax purposes.

 Two ways to contribute:

 - Helped to stop legislation that would have created a sales tax on veterinary services,

 - Defeated recent legislation that would have allowed laypersons to use a dental scaler on animals without veterinary supervision,

 - Passed landmark legislation that ensured statewide uniformity of standards for medical professionals.
 It codified that the boards and bureaus overseen by the Department of Consumer Affairs have the ultimate authority over medical scope of practice issues and would not allow cities and counties to pass ordinances to ban medical procedures.

 - Retained the authority for RVTs and veterinary assistants to administer controlled substances to a patient under the direct order and control of a veterinarian.

-The CVMA is anticipating an extremely active legislative session, and in order to ensure that the CVMA remains “at the table” on big issues in 2015, your participation in the CVMA-PAC is more important than ever.
+The CVMA is anticipating an extremely active legislative session, and in order to ensure that the CVMA remains “at the table” on big issues, your participation in the CVMA-PAC is more important than ever.
 Remember, this isn’t about your politics…this is about your profession.
 Thank you for your support.